 Argentinian-style Grilled Skirt Steak

-At Argentinean asados, hosts typically plan to serve .5lb – 1.25 pounds of meat per person.
+At Argentinian asados, hosts typically plan to serve .5lb – 1.25 pounds of meat per person.
 You can scale down if that seems like too much for your guests.
-We used skirt steak in this recipe because it’s very flavorful, but you can follow these guidelines to cook any cut you like; sirloin, flank, and tenderloin are all classic Argentinean options as well.
+We used skirt steak in this recipe because it’s very flavorful, but you can follow these guidelines to cook any cut you like; sirloin, flank, and tenderloin are all classic Argentinian options as well.
 Argentinians traditionally cook grass-fed beef, as do we, but you can certainly use grain-fed beef if you prefer.
 This recipe is incredibly simple and delicious.
 Fresh, good quality ingredients and heat from flavorful wood embers are the key components.

 - ½ ounce fresh oregano

 - 1 ½ ounces fresh parsley

 - ¼ cup sherry vinegar (I use BLiS 9 Maple Sherry Vinegar)